Understanding and preventing workplace bullying

 - Appropriate disciplinary action or reprimanding inappropriate behaviour constructively.

 Causes of bullying at work

-Workplace bullying doesn't emerge out of the blue.
+Bullying in the workplace is rarely an isolated issue.
+It frequently stems from broader systemic factors that cultivate a setting where such behaviour can thrive.
 Various psychosocial hazards and other factors can create an environment conducive to bullying, such as:

 - Impossible jobs and demands.

 - Power imbalance, where individuals in higher positions misuse their authority.

 - Unclear job roles or a lack of control over one's tasks.

 - A workplace culture that tolerates unreasonable behaviours.